Vol Walker Hall: Eponym

 The University of Arkansas Board of Trustees changed the name to honor James Volney "Vol" Walker in the spring of 1934.
 An 1877 University of Arkansas alumnus, respected lawyer, and member of the Arkansas legislature, Walker was instrumental in keeping the University in Fayetteville despite efforts to move it.

 History

-Vol Walker Hall was born when University President John C. Futrall decided to utilized Public Works Administration funds available to the University of Arkansas to build a new library.
+Vol Walker Hall was born when University President John C. Futrall decided to utilize Public Works Administration funds available to the University of Arkansas to build a new library.
 Planning for the new library (and also a new science building) began in March 1931.
 A similar library at the University of Rochester was used as a blueprint, and eventually Futrall brought in the original designers of the Rochester library, Gordon and Kaehler.

 The hall contained the University library from 1935 until 1968, when it was supplanted by Mullins Library.
 It was at this time that the name was changed to Vol Walker Hall.